jayendra-sharan/todo-app/README.md

 # todo-app
-A todo app with basic functionalities
+A todo app with basic functionalities built with react-native.